 Father Thevis prayed to St. Roch, Catholics’ patron saint of plague victims and promised that if his congregation escaped the dread fever, he would build a cemetery and chapel to honor St. Roch.
 Supposedly, none of the Holy Trinity parishioners died in the epidemic, and Father Theves was true to his word.
 A sign above the cemetery chapel reads, “Erected by Vow 1875.”

-You will be amazed at the tombs that look like small homes of the living.
-Some are small and simple; others are more ornate.
+You will be amazed at the tombs that look like small homes of the living; others are more ornate.
 The mausoleums are like large rooms filled with bodies.

 The small Gothic revival chapel at the rear of the cemetery is the most unusual feature.
 It is open to the public, and one small room inside is filled with offerings of thanks to St. Roch for cures or favors granted.
 They are not the typical flowers or Mardi Gras beads you see at other New Orleans cemeteries.
 These are life-like limbs, hands, feet, locks of hair, prosthetics, crutches, and other objects related to the terrible afflictions.